RADAR-base-Analytics/.github/profile/README.md

 # RADAR-base Analytics Catalogue

-This is a collection of reusable analytics pipelines for loading, processing and featurizing RADAR-base datasets.
+This is a collection of reusable analytics pipelines for loading, processing and featurising RADAR-base datasets.

-You may add new pipelines
+You may add new pipelines and publish them here:

+# See Documentation in the Main Repo `radarpipeline`
-Most pipelines will consume RADAR-base data directly and this functionality is provided using [RADAR-base pipeline]() use this as the basis for creating new pipelines.
+Most pipelines will consume RADAR-base data directly and this functionality is provided using [RADAR-base pipeline]() use as the basis for creating new pipelines.
 Instructions are provided in the README and Wiki of that repository.
  - [RADAR-base Pipeline README](https://github.com/RADAR-base/radarpipeline)
  - [RADAR-base Pipeline Wiki](https://github.com/RADAR-base/radarpipeline/wiki)